smartsystemslab-uf/smartsystemslab-uf.github.io/Projects/SmartImageSensor/README.md

 ### Rewards
 - Best Poster Presentation Award for presenting the paper titled as "Design of a Reconfigurable 3D Pixel-Parallel Neuromorphic Architecture for Smart Image Sensor" at the conference on Computer Vision and Pattern Recognition Workshops, Salt Lake, Utah, USA.

+### Acknowledgment
+This project is supported by the National Science Foundation (NSF) under Grant-1618606.

 Updated: 6 March 2019, Published: 4 March 2019